-Locators do not locate buried pipes or cables - locators detect the electromagnetic signals (EMfields) radiating from metallic pipes and cables.
-If there is noAC current flowing, there will be no locate signal.
+It’s important to note that EM locators do not locate buried pipes or cables – they detect the electromagnetic signals radiating from metallic pipes and cables.

-This signal can be created by the locator’s transmitter applying current to the pipe, or the signal can result from current flow in alive electrical cable.
-It can also result from a conductive pipe acting as an antenna and re-radiating signals from stray electrical fields (Power Mode) and communications transmissions (Radio Mode).
+These signals can be created by the locator’s transmitter applying current to the pipe, or from current flow in a live electrical cable.
+They can also result from a conductive pipe acting as an antenna and re-radiating signals from stray electrical fields (detected by the EM locator functioning in Power Mode) and communications transmissions (Radio Mode).

 This is caused by: